 February 29 & March 1 – Heroes & Villains

 March 21 & 22 – Potter’s Witches & Wizards

 The 2020 season also includes a variety of fan-favorite acts and performances with an invigorating entertainment lineup that includes something for everyone.
-Jousting, comedy, magic, music, sword fighting, archery, axe throwing and much more are all included with admission.
+Jousting, comedy, magic, music, sword fighting, archery with gear such as a compound bow case, axe throwing and much more are all included with admission.

 While costumes are not necessary for admittance, thousands of people each year enhance their experience by donning garb from the Renaissance era or participating in one of the festival’s special themed weekends.